Reliefs from VAT for disabled and older people (VAT Notice 701/7)

 Where you supply the goods yourself and have adapted them prior to the supply, you should apportion the value of the supply between the cost of the un-adapted standard-rated goods and the cost of the zero-rated service of adaptation.
-You’ll find further information concerning the apportionment of supplies between standard and zero-rated elements in the VAT guide.
+You will find further information concerning the apportionment of supplies between standard and zero-rated elements in the VAT guide (VAT Notice 700).

 5.5 Goods provided in the course of adaptation or repair and maintenance services

 Excluding the goods being adapted, you can zero rate any goods that you necessarily supply in the course of a supply of adaptation or repair and maintenance, where these services qualify for VAT relief as explained in paragraph 5.2 and paragraph 5.4.